Mensel123/final_project/README.md

 * Toggle option to show trees planted over the years (not possible with current dataset)
 * Introduction page to present story with some facts about current status
-* A piechart to show aggricultural land in combination with forest area.
-  Aggriculture is one of the main causes for deforestation and might therefore be interesting to show as additional data.

 Optional:
 * Adding charts to show trees planted vs trees cut over years(not possible since data is missing for this graph)
+* Adding a toggle option to show aggricultural land over time.
+Aggriculture is one of the main causes for deforestation and might therefore be interesting to show as additional data.

 ## Prerequisites
 ### Data sources: